rhpo/life.js/docs/README.md

 Nice!
 We created our first world!
 But why does it not appear yet?
 Oh!
 We didn't make the <u>Main</u> function that will make our world active and moving.
 Let's do it.

-+ **Remember:** The main function is a piece of code that will be called over and over to keep out world running Continiously, generally, it'll be called 60 times per second, seems familiar right? it's the <u>FPS (FramePerSecond)</u> default number 🙂.
++ **Remember:** The main function is a piece of code that will be called over and over to keep out world running Continuously, generally, it'll be called 60 times per second, seems familiar right? it's the <u>FPS (FramePerSecond)</u> default number 🙂.

 We will first declare a constant that has the number of **FPS** (*FramesPerSecond*), let's say we want *60FPS*.
 ```js
 const FPS = 60;
 ```

-Then, we create the main function that controlls our Game.
+Then, we create the main function that controls our Game.
 ```js
 ...